 For first-time users who require additional information on how to effectively utilize the Passive IM Analyzer, this section presents typical measurement scenarios and applications information.
-Let the iBA warm-up for 20min before performing the measurement.

 9.2 Noise Floor vs. Residual IM Floor

 Understanding how the random noise floor of the analyzer and the residual IM floor of the analyzer are related is essential.